 This week’s recipe for a ginger and orange spiced teacake, by food creative and cookbook author Rachel Khoo, is perfect for those of you who live in places where winter is lingering longer than usual.
-It is a fancy version of the American poundcake, with the addition of ginger and orange zest which provides a nice delicate spice.
-The cake keeps well, if you have any left over.
-Just be sure to wrap it in foil before you take it over to your friend’s place to have a little afternoon chat over a pot of tea. -Kristina
+It is a fancy version of the American poundcake, with the addition of ginger and orange zest which provide a nice delicate spice.
+The cake keeps well, if you have any left over!
+Just be sure to wrap it in foil before you take it over to your friend’s place to have a little afternoon chat over a pot of tea. –Kristina

 About Rachel: Rachel Khoo is a trained pastry chef with a degree from Le Cordon Bleu.
 After finishing her pastry degree, she put her skills to excellent use at the delightful Paris culinary bookstore and tea salon, La Cocotte.
 Following the success of her edible endeavours at La Cocotte, Rachel now works on culinary projects throughout the world.
 Her role as an international food creative has spanned six-course dinners and workshops in places as far-flung as London, Paris, Berlin, Milan, Melbourne, Sydney and Buenos Aires.
 Her books include Barres à céréales, Granola et Muesli faites maison and Pâtes à tartiner published by Marabout, and the wonderful book we featured here in our dinner party a few weeks ago, The Little Paris Kitchen.
 It is her first book in English, and followed her first cooking show “The little Paris kitchen” (BBC 2).
 She is currently working on her fourth book to be published by Michael Joseph in Autumn 2013.

 adapted from the Little Paris Kitchen

 Preparation time: 20 minutes

 Baking time: 35-40 minutes

 - 1 1/2 cups superfine sugar

 - a pinch of salt

 - 1 tsp baking powder